KittyGiraudel/site/_posts/2014-05-26-how-i-came-to-write-for-the-web.md

 ---
-title: "How I came to write for the web"
+title: How I came to write for the web
 tags:
   - blog
   - writing